Chat Interface

 Allows switching the display style of code snippets.

-• KaTeX renders faster because it is specifically designed for performance optimization.
+• KaTeX renders faster because it is specifically optimized for performance;

 • MathJax renders slower but is more comprehensive, supporting more mathematical symbols and commands.